MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/create-feedback-provider.md

 // Gets the description of a subsystem implementation. public string Description => "This is very simple feedback provider";

-// Gets the global unique identifier for the subsystem implementation. private readonly Guid _guid;
-public Guid Id => _guid;
+// Gets a dictionary that contains the functions to be defined at the global scope
+// of a PowerShell session.
+Dictionary<string, string>?
+ISubsystem.FunctionsToDefine => null;

+// Gets the trigger that causes the feedback provider to be invoked.
+In this case,
+// it gets All triggers.
+See FeedbackTrigger enum for more details public FeedbackTrigger Trigger => FeedbackTrigger.All;

 // List of candidates from the feedback provider to be passed as predictor results private List<string>? _candidates;